Biographies of 2025 Speakers and Presenters

 Jessica Hodges, a 23-year educator, is the Secondary Director of Curriculum, Instruction, and Professional Development for the Rankin County School District.
 During her tenure in education, she has been a high school History teacher and coach, a K-12 Instructional Specialist, an assistant principal at both the high school and middle school levels, and a principal at the middle school level.
 She has been awarded the MASSP Middle School Principal of the Year award in 2016 and 2020.
 She was also awarded the MASSP Assistant Principal of the Year in 2024.
 Mrs. Hodges was also a NASSP board member from 2017-2020.

-Her team in the Secondary Curriculum Department includes Lorie Yates (Science), Lacey Hedgepeth (ELA), Kalea White (ELA), Rhonda Kilgo (Data Specialist), Karin Bowen (Math), Jasmine Rosemon (Math), Catherine Beasley (Social Studies), Julia Everett (SPED), Stephanie Cotnam (Technology), and Erin Barrios (Technology).
+Members for the Rankin County School District team in the Secondary Curriculum Department include Lorie Yates (Science), Lacey Hedgepeth (ELA), Kalea White (ELA), Rhonda Kilgo (Data Specialist), Karin Bowen (Math), Jasmine Rosemon (Math), Catherine Beasley (Social Studies), Julia Everett (SPED), Stephanie Cotnam (Technology), and Erin Barrios (Technology).

 Tiffany Hunt brings a wealth of experience spanning from middle school to college classrooms both within the United States and internationally.
 Among her strengths as a classroom teacher is her skill adapting curriculum to meet the needs of her diverse student population.
 She teaches mathematics through the lenses of inclusion, access, and student empowerment.
 She has spent the past few years working with teachers in a variety of school settings to engage students, support math interventions, and improve students' college readiness skills to ensure their success post-high school.
 Recently, Tiffany has transitioned to roles focusing on empowering educators.
 Tiffany has served as a coach for teachers and co-teaches alongside educators of all disciplines to enhance the learning experience for all students.
 Among her roles and accomplishments, Tiffany served as a regional coordinator for the Nebraska Math Readiness Project (NMRP), the char for the 2023 Nebraska Developmental Educational Consortium Annual Conference, and a presenter at the 2023 National American Mathematical Association of Two-Year Colleges Conference on the topic of Being College Ready in Math: It’s About Addressing the Learning Gaps.